 It is long past time to put an end to border security measures that waste limited federal resources, inflict harm on border communities, destroy habitat, divert water resources, and harm people and wildlife.
 Except for vehicle barriers, which create the least impediment to the movement of wildlife and water across the border, funding for the addition or conversion of all other current barriers constitutes new border wall.

 Again, we urge you to reject any funding for the construction of additional border wall, fence, or levee wall or conversion of vehicle barriers to wall in the final FY 2018 omnibus appropriations bill.
-Limited border security resources would be much more wisely invested in modernizing infrastructure and technology at our ports of entry as well as adequate staffing – measures which would actually enhance both national security and trade.
+Limited border security resources would be much more wisely invested in modernizing both infrastructure and technology at our ports of entry – measures which would actually enhance both national security and trade.

 Thank you for your attention.
 Our millions of members and supporters nationwide are counting on you.